PWRFLcreative/Lightwork/README.md

 Requires `Interface.pde`, `OPC.pde` and `Scraper.pde` in your sketch folder, as well as a layout CSV in the sketch or data folder.

-Replace the drawing code in the example to display your own content.
+Replace the drawing code in the example to display your own content, or use Syphon/Spout to pipe in input from another application.

 **Example Setup:**